hmuhdkamran/Engine360/README.md

 * [Axios](https://github.com/mzabriskie/axios) - Promise based HTTP client for the browser and node.js
 * [Metronic](https://keenthemes.com/metronic/) - Template to decore the application.

+## Simple Run

+* Just double click on run.bat, the it will trigger run_script.py. it install npm and python packages, also set virtual environment for python and run backend server also front end app.

 ## Authors

 * [H.Muhammad Kamran](https://www.facebook.com/hmuhdkamran)